arktypeio/arktype/@re-/type/README.md

 </div>

-## What's a model? 🤷
+## What's a (re) type? 🤷

-A model is a way to create universal types for your JS/TS values.
+@re-/type is a way to create universal types for your JS/TS values.
 From one definition, you get all the benefits of TypeScript in your editor and build and a validator like Yup or JOI at runtime.

 ## Installation 📦